 One of the most important things you can do after surgery is nasal irrigation.
 Immediately after the nasal packs are removed you should use a saline nasal spray such as "Ocean Spray" several times per day to prevent crusts from forming in your nose.
-We will also have you start using a water pick irrigator during the first week of surgery.
-You are to continue using the water pick irrigator until we tell you to stop.
+We will also have you start using a water pick irrigator or NeilMed Sinus Rinse Kit during the first week of surgery, depending on your surgeon.
+You are to continue using the nasal irrigator until we tell you to stop.
 Many patients will use it indefinitely or when they have an upper respiratory infection.
 Failure to irrigate will likely cause the surgery to fail!!